mapbox/mapbox-data-team/README.md

 ## Examples

 ### find() and findOne
-Lets you find multiple entries in the datateam.
+Lets you find one or many entries in the datateam.

 ``` Javascript
 var dTeam = require('mapbox-data-team');